The festive season isn’t far away, but how relaxed will your employees be while they’re out of the office?

 You can’t pour from an empty cup.
 According to Forbes, employees who take regular vacations are better able to sleep, in a better mood after holidays, and more productive.
 Another survey found that those who take regular holidays are more likely to receive a promotion.

 There’s also a fear of what you’re returning to in the office, with 84% of UK workers reporting feeling stressed when they return to work, says Wrike.
 Reduce stress by setting an Out of Office message that helps to manage expectations.
-Manage expectations: you might be returning to the office on a set date, but the chances are it’ll take a couple of days to catch up.
+Whilst you might be returning to the office on a set date, the chances are it’ll take a couple of days to catch up.
 So let people know that they may not receive an immediate response.